karlobratko/eval-kotlin-ir-plugin/README.md

 3. **Enhanced Type Safety**: Improving type-checking during compile-time evaluation could prevent certain errors from propagating to runtime, especially for functions and operators with multiple overloads.
 Building a more sophisticated type inference and validation mechanism within the interpreter would further strengthen this.

-## Proposal for a Future Comptime IR Model

-We initially considered implementing a separate `ComptimeIr` model mapped from the backend IR model.
-This approach would have allowed more deterministic control and type safety in the comptime evaluation process.
-However, due to its complexity and resource requirements, this idea was set aside.

----

-This project offers a foundation for comptime evaluation within Kotlin, showcasing the potential of compile-time computation in optimizing runtime performance and code quality.